brucedjones/dactyl-stabilized/README.md

 - [This build log](https://www.beekeeb.com/dactyl-manuform-mini-mechanical-keyboard-build-log/) linked in the original Dactyl Manuform Mini repo is super helpful
 - The palm rest is optional, some notes on how to make one are found in [this imgur](https://imgur.com/gallery/1zfyPCG) album from my first dactyl build
 - To extend the base plate to accomodate a palm rest, set `add-palm-rest` to `true` in the clojure code.
+- Batteries are "secured" to the base plate with command poster strips.
+- Dimensions work fine on my printer, you may need to tune for your printer.
+See the end of the clojure code for a bunch of "unit tests" - isolated sections of the geometry that are useful to print as one-offs to test fit.

 ## License